Here's Absolutely the Best Way to Make Frozen Sangria Slushies

 - If your sangria recipe calls for citrus slices, juice the citrus instead.
 Then when you serve, just garnish your slushy with fresh slices of the citrus.

-- If you want to flavor your slush with herbs, blend the wine and herbs, chill for an hour to let the flavors steep, strain out the herbs, then blend the chilled wine with frozen fruit.
+- To flavor your slush with herbs: Blend the wine and herbs, chill for an hour to let the flavors steep, strain out the herbs, then blend the chilled wine with frozen fruit.
 Garnish your slushy with a whole sprig of the herb you used.

 - If you freeze your slushy, the alcohol content keeps the mixture from turning rock hard, but it will be fairly solid when you first take it out of the freezer.
 The good news: The ice crystals melt pretty quickly, so you'll be able to break it up before too long.
 The better news: If you freeze it in zip top bags, you can pull out the bags, let them sit at room temperature for a few minutes, then start tapping lightly with a rolling pin or heavy spoon to break up the crystals.